 Crisis Case Manager

-The Chaldean Community Foundation (CCF) is a not-for-profit 501(c)(3) organization dedicated to improving the stability, health and wellness of those we serve through advocacy, acculturation, community development and cultural preservation.
+The Chaldean Community Foundation (CCF) improves the stability, health and wellness of those we serve through advocacy, acculturation, community development and cultural preservation.

 The Foundation is seeking a Case Manager specializing in crisis situations to join its Sterling Heights location.
 The ideal candidate is fluent in English, Arabic and/or Chaldean/Aramaic with an understanding of the plight of a refugee.
 Night and weekend hours may be required.